mhaack/mh-site/content/posts/2025-04-22-weather-cards-in-home-assistant-my-top-picks.md

 For more advanced uses, additional integrations such as UV data or a local temperature and pressure sensors will be helpful.

+Almost all of the custom weather charts listed below offer powerful configuration options.
+In this article I can only summarise the highlights.
+A detailed list of all available options can be found in the linked GitHub repositories.

 ## 1. Official Home Assistant Weather Forecast Card

 Home Assistant includes a simple built-in weather forecast card.
 Adding it to your dashboard is quick and works with most integrations out-of-the-box.